Hagin, Kenneth E.

 the lead

 rating.
-Arsenic and cadmium has also been found - for more information
+Arsenic and cadmium has also been found – more reason for the Danger rating.

 But wait, there's more: Doctors in Switzerland